Walder Frey (son of Jammos)

 (Quarterly, first and fourth, cendrée, a bridge azure, at either end a tower of the same (for Frey), second, gules, on an escutcheon sable a dead weirwood tree proper, all within an orle of ravens volant sable (for Blackwood), third, sable, two serpents argent and gules, entwined palewise (for Paege))

 Walder Frey, nicknamed Big Walder, is the son of Ser Jammos Frey and Sallei Paege.
-His personal coat of arms quarters the twin towers of House Frey with the tree and ravens of House Blackwood and the twinning snakes of House Paege.
+His personal coat of arms, depicted on his shield and surcoat, quarters the twin towers of House Frey with the tree and ravens of House Blackwood and the twining snakes of House Paege.

 Appearance and Character